 - types and objectives of grants to community organisations

-- general eligibility criteria for community groups and individuals wishing to apply for grants.
+- general eligibility criteria for community organisations wishing to apply for grants

-- the procedure for approving and acquitting a grant to a community organisation
+- the procedure for assessing, approving and acquitting a grant to a community organisation.

 Council may give a grant to a community organisation only:

-- the community organisation meets the criteria stated in the Community Grants Policy; and
+- the community organisation meets the criteria stated in this policy; and

-- in a way that is consistent with Council's Community Grants Policy.
+- in a way that is consistent with this policy.

 Councillor’s discretionary funds are funds in Council’s operating budget that are budgeted for community purposes and allocated by a Councillor at the Councillor’s discretion to a community organisation for a community purpose.

-A donation is a voluntary gift given, typically, to a non-related charitable, public purpose or not-for-profit organisation, without any material benefit or advantage being received by Council in return and provided without any conditions or contractual obligations.
-A donation may take various forms, including cash, services, new or used goods.
-Charitable gifts of goods or services are also called gifts in kind.
-The person or institution giving a gift is called the donor and the person or institution receiving the gift is called the donee or recipient.
-For more information, see Corporate Rules AP200 Donations Policy.
+Donation means a voluntary gift given, typically, to a non-related charitable, public purpose or not-for-profit organisation, without any material benefit or advantage being received by Council in return and provided without any conditions or contractual obligations.
+For more information, see AP200 Donations Policy.

 Sponsorship is the right to associate the sponsor’s name, products or services with the sponsored organisation’s service product or activity, in return for negotiated benefits such as money or promotional opportunities.
-It involves a negotiated exchange and should result in tangible and mutual compensation for all parties in the arrangement.
-‘In-kind’, or contra or non-monetary sponsorship is a form of sponsorship where goods and/or services are provided instead of cash.
-Both parties must agree a cash value for the items.
-For more information, see Corporate Rules for Sponsorship; CC012 Sponsorship Policy; and CC013 Sponsorship Procedures - Giving and Seeking Sponsorship Procedure.
+For more information, see CC012 Sponsorship Policy; and CC013 Sponsorship Procedures – Giving and Seeking Sponsorship Procedure.

 This policy provides a framework for Council’s grant program.
 Council undertakes to apply the following principles:

-- transparent and effective processes, and decision making in the public interest
+- transparent, equitable, open and effective processes, and decision making in the public interest

 - sustainable development and management of assets and infrastructure, and delivery of effective services

-- democratic representation, social inclusion and meaningful community engagement
+- democratic representation, social inclusion and meaningful community engagemen

-- ethical and legal behaviour of councillors and local government employees.
+- ethical and legal behaviour of Councillors and Council employees.

-Council acknowledges its role in supporting, assisting and partnering with community groups that provide important services that meet community needs, and furthers Council’s aims and objectives.
+Council acknowledges its role in supporting, assisting and partnering with community organisations that provide important services that meet community needs, and further Council’s aims and objectives.

-Funding priorities for individual grant programs will be reviewed to ensure relevance to achieving Council objectives.
+Funding priorities for individual grant programs will be reviewed to ensure relevance to achieving Council’s objectives.

-The community grant programs help deliver Council's citywide outcomes stated in Brisbane Vision 2031 — including but not limited to outcomes of a friendly and safe, active and healthy, vibrant and creative, clean and green City.
+The community grant programs help to deliver Council’s citywide outcomes stated in Brisbane Vision 2031 – including but not limited to outcomes of a friendly and safe city, active and healthy city, vibrant and creative city and clean and green city.

-The types of grants Council provides support Council’s vision for Brisbane and includes, but is not limited to, arts and culture, history and heritage, community development and capacity building, environment and sustainability and sport and recreation.
+The grants Council provides supports Council’s vision for Brisbane and includes, but is not limited to, arts and culture, history and heritage, community development and capacity building, environment and sustainability and sport and recreation.

 The objectives of Council’s grants are:

-- to provide support to community groups and individuals in recognition of the vital contribution made to Brisbane’s development and community well-being
+- to provide support to community organisations in recognition of the vital contribution made to Brisbane’s development and community wellbeing

-- to provide a means for the community to address current and arising issues and trends
+- to provide a means for community organisations to address current and arising issues and trends

 - to provide an opportunity for social inclusion and community engagement for the community of Brisbane

-- to provide transparent and effective processes and decision making.
+- to provide transparent, equitable, open and effective processes and decision making.